mattermost/mattermost-handbook/company/about-mattermost/business-model.md

 ### Playbooks

 (Incident Management) - An open source alternative to Rundeck, Firehydrant, Transposit and other incident management solutions for [standardizing](https://docs.mattermost.com/playbooks/setting-up-playbooks.html) and [running incident management escalations](https://docs.mattermost.com/playbooks/running-playbooks.html), remediations and [timeline-based retrospectives](https://docs.mattermost.com/playbooks/refining-and-improving.html) deeply integrated with [access controls](https://docs.mattermost.com/playbooks/playbook-permissions.html) and real-time workplace messaging and [notification experiences](https://docs.mattermost.com/playbooks/notifications-and-updates.html) on the Mattermost platform.

+For our self-hosting community, we have an open source **Mattermost Team Edition** available as a Linux Binary under MIT license that [deploys](https://docs.mattermost.com/guides/deployment.html#upgrade-mattermost) with MySQL or PostgreSQL and optionally a web-proxy such as NGNIX.
+There's a single-node local machine "Preview" mode you can use to try out the features using Docker, along with a streamlined omnibus version you can use to get a production system up and running quickly on an Ubuntu-compatible Linux distribution.

+For our cloud community, our "Free" offering is currently a hosted version of the open source Mattermost Team Edition available on demand from Mattermost.com with unlimited users and a flat rate hosting cost of $149/year.
+While the software is free, we currently do need to pay for hosting costs in this cloud offering, however we also have plans to provide a fully free offering in future subsidized by revenues from paid versions of Mattermost through our open core model.

 ## Mattermost Professional